The A to Z Technical Guide to Meet HIPAA Compliance

 And don’t forget that patient portals have great potential and improve the interaction between care providers and patients, and cut down the unnecessary costs while helping to improve patient outcomes.
 The development of HIPAA compliant mobile app, compliant storage, and compliant medical web application solutions means that healthcare providers can take advantage of the benefits of new technology without running the risks.

 The Implications of HIPAA to Healthcare Organizations and Patients

 The implications of HIPAA to patients are that their healthcare information is treated more sensitively and can be accessed more quickly by their healthcare providers.
 Electronically stored health information is now better protected than paper records ever were, and healthcare organizations that have implemented mechanisms to comply with HIPAA regulations are witnessing an improved efficiency.
 This manifests as a higher standard of healthcare.

 On the other side, healthcare organizations are not solely concerned with the standard of healthcare they can provide to individual patients.
 Healthcare organizations want to increase the services they can provide, want to raise the quality of care and improve patient safety through research.
 However, research is restricted by HIPAA and restricted access to ePHI has the potential to slow down the rate at which improvements can be made in the healthcare industry.

 There is also a price to pay for improved data security.
 Implementing the necessary controls to secure ePHI can carry a substantial cost.
-Increasing funding for compliance has potential to actually reduce the level of patient care, while the administrative burden that HIPAA compliance policy places furthers shortfall of resources.
+Increasing funding for compliance has the potential to actually reduce the level of patient care, while the administrative burden that HIPAA compliance policy places further shortfall of resources.